 You can review your current alerts by looking at the Security alerts tile.
-Open Azure Portal and follow the steps below to see more details about each alert:
+Follow the steps below to see more details about each alert:

-On the Security Center dashboard, you will see the Security alerts tile.
+On the Security Center dashboard, you see the Security alerts tile.

-Click the tile to open the Security alerts blade that contains more details about the alerts as shown below.
+Click the tile to open the Security alerts to see more details about the alerts.

-In the bottom part of this blade are the details for each alert.
+In the bottom part of this page are the details for each alert.
 To sort, click the column that you want to sort by.
 The definition for each column is given below:

 - Description: A brief explanation of the alert.